 Spiritually, I long for an alternative for my child.
 Because although the great adventure of the Gospel requires obedience, it also requires risks, discomfort, perseverance, creativity, quick wits, promptitude, charisma, and, as the Apostle says, a demonstration of Spirit and of power.
 To live out the calling of the Cross requires that the full man be built up, to be completed, and to be whole.
 His imaginative and expressive faculties are to be cultivated in full.
 The intellect, so privileged in the attention it receives in schooling today, is impoverished in boys wherever true masculinity is stultified.

 My boy is a dinosaur.
 People will try to twist him into a pupil and quell every outburst of energy.
 I don’t want them to undo my boy.
 But where is the system that brings love out of his wildness?
 Who created the system that took the sense of industry and imagination out of our boys?
 Who robbed them of the ability to learn via way of interplay, sensory excitement, tactile engagement, exertive experimentation, and analysis by destruction?
-Strangely, as a PhD in engineering in a high-risk startup venture, most everything the team and executives ask of me requires our that our product be eye-popping, inspiring, and spectacular in performance.
+As a PhD in engineering in a high-risk startup venture, I have found that most everything the team and executives ask of me requires our that our product be eye-popping, inspiring, and spectacular in performance.
 They want a something that awakens the imagination.

 That’s right: They want me to be a boy.

 When it comes to the final product, they more often want me to undo the man.
-A boy’s love affair for the peculiar sleekness and cool-factor of dinosaurs can tell you more about the desires of man than modern schooling ever can.
+A boy’s love affair for the peculiar sleekness and cool-factor of dinosaurs can often tell you more about the desires of man than modern schooling ever can.

 It is imagination and an excitable mind that brings out our greatest writers.
 It is imagination and excitement that brought us Einstein and other scientists of that era, radically accelerating technological advancement.
 It is imagination and excitement that stirs up bold adventures in evangelization.
 It is even imagination and excitement (wonder and awe) that helps deepen our dive into spiritual mystery and flood the arid desert of modern secularism and atheism with the possibility that we were created to be united with the most creative power of them all: the Creator.